Amazon Catch & Release Techniques

 Harvesting of inadvertently wounded fish - Even the most carefully implemented catch and release program can inadvertently result in some low levels of mortality.
 Requiring the retention of mortally wounded fish for use as food ensures that no healthy fish are otherwise sacrificed.
 This practice promotes careful handling by guides and anglers, since the return of an inadvertently killed fish to camp is visible to a group committed to catch and release fishing.
 Sport fishermen tend to be a self-policing peer group, intent on fishery protection.

 Break-off prevention - Although most species of fish are able to rapidly remove superficially hooked artificial lures in the event of a slack or broken line, it is clearly safer to ensure that this does not become necessary.
 The use of heavy braided line has become accepted by sport fishermen in recognition of its ability to minimize exhaustion in captured fish.
 A secondary benefit of heavy line is that it is far less likely to break while a fish is hooked, ensuring that anglers are able to positively and rapidly remove hooks and lures before a fish is released.
-This obviates the need for a fish to expend energy in self-removal and eliminates the risk of mortality due to a physical obstruction or feeding inhibition.
+This obviates the need for a fish to expend energy in self-removal and eliminates the risk of mortality due to a physical obstruction or feeding impediment.

 Protection of Spawning Fish - Highlands fisheries on the Amazon basin fringe can probably support an economically productive touristic sport fishery during their entire dry season, probably extending throughout half the year.
 However, it is recommended that the season be constrained to a period of 12 weeks following the spawn of major target species, to be certain that no reproductive impact occurs.
 On a northern system such as we explored, the angling period would be recommended for January, February and March, the first quarter of the year.
 During the exploratory trips, which occurred during this period, when all observations were made, no targeted species were encountered in reproductive condition, with mature reproductive organs, or with spawning-ready eggs or sperm present.
 It appears that, during this period, all targeted species had either already spawned or were not yet ready to spawn.